amit3649/datasciencecourse/AndrewNg_Machine_Learning/Week1/quiz2_linear_regression_one variable.md

 As J(θ<sub>0</sub>,θ<sub>1</sub>)=0, y = h<sub>θ</sub>(x) = θ<sub>0</sub> + θ<sub>1</sub>x.
 Using any two values in the table, solve for θ<sub>0</sub>, θ<sub>1</sub>.

-If you don't know how to do this, please see the following video: [Solving system of linear equations](https://www.youtube.com/watch?v=AqIrdW2-K6k&t=2s)

 Question 3
 ----------